rivms/workshop-edge-to-cloud/step-000-getting-started/README.md

 1. In the "workshopsharedst001" pane click the **Containers** tile
 1. In the "Containers" pane click the **resources** container
 1. Navigate to the simulator pane and download the executable for your environment
+1. Move the downloaded executable to the "Labs" folder of the cloned repo

 ### Install VS Code and IoT Extensions
 Once installed add the Azure IoT extensions